lVlyke/detest-bdd/README.md

   { options: { round: false, absolute: false }} ]
 ```

 As you can see, all of the inputs are just different combinations of values (and lack of values) to test all of the possible scenarios.
 When we have more than two or three input properties to test, the list of input data can get long quickly.
-This is where ```InputBuilder``` comes in. ```InputBuilder``` allows you to define values for individual input properties (called _fragments_), and then generates a list of all possible permutations of inputs to your test template based on those fragments.
+This is where ```InputBuilder``` comes in handy. ```InputBuilder``` allows you to define values for individual input properties (called _fragments_), and then generates a list of all possible permutations of inputs to your test template based on those fragments.

 Let's see what an ```InputBuilder``` would look like for our input data above: